zjhken/muslrust/README.md

 Turns out you don't generally need zlib as `flate2` bundles `miniz.c` as the default implementation, so have skipped this for now.
 The high use count of `zlib-sys` on crates.io may be due to flate2 having it as an optional dependency.

+NB: Make sure you are using curl crate version >= 0.2.17.

 ## Developing
 Clone, tweak, build, and run tests: